unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 </Page>
 ```

-As refreshing a feed is such a common scenario, the `FeedView` control exposes a `Refresh` command that removes the requirement to have a `Refresh` method on the `WeatherModel` and can be data bound, again to the Command property, of a Button, as follows:
+As refreshing a feed is such a common scenario, the `FeedView` control exposes a `Refresh` command that removes the requirement to have a `Refresh` method on the `WeatherModel` and can be data bound, again to the `Command` property, of a `Button`, as follows:

 ```xml
 <Page x:Class="WeatherApp.MainPage"